tg222eu/SysmonSuricataSplunk/README.md

 Prerequisite: Splunk server, splunk forwarder installed

 Note: Suricata is installed on a linux os and just sends the logs as raw data which might not be the most suitable solution, but it gives a great insite on how it works on Linux for educational purpose.
+The eve.json file will not be useful in Splunk

 # Sysmon
 Sysmon is a great complement and extends windows event logs and is especially useful for threat hunting in an enviroment that does not monitor with EDR.